MB981/NoteApp/README.md

 # NoteApp
-Using clean Architecture MVVM and RoomDatabase.
+Using clean Architecture MVVM and RoomDatabase